bradymholt/cRonstrue/.github/ISSUE_TEMPLATE/bug_report.md

 "Every year"

 **Prerequisites**
-- [ ] The cron expression being passed in in valid.  cRonstrue does not validate expressions and assumes the one you pass is already valid.
+- [ ] The cron expression being passed in is a valid expression.  cRonstrue does not validate expressions and assumes the one you pass is already valid.
 See the [FAQ](https://github.com/bradymholt/cRonstrue#frequently-asked-questions) for more details.